 Ministry of Children and Family Development

-- Call the Helpline for Children – toll-free in B.C.
-310-1234 (no area code required) if you think a child is being abused or neglected.
-It is available 24-hours a day.
+- Call Provincial Centralized Screening – toll-free in B.C. at 1 800 663-9122 if you think a child or youth is being abused or neglected.
+It is available 24 hours a day.

 - Adoption and Fostering